 Literature - Culture - Media, French Literature - Master's Programme

 The aim of this programme is to strengthen students’ historical knowledge and theoretical understanding of relations between literature, culture and modern media.
-You can choose to specialise in English, French, General, German, Russian, Spanish, or Yiddish literature, and in Scandinavian studies.
+You can choose to specialise in Children's and Adolescent, English, French, General, German, Russian, Spanish, or Yiddish literature, and in Scandinavian studies.
 There are theoretical courses, discussing aesthetic and cultural topics of a general nature, as well as courses focused on specific literary genres, themes or historical periods.
 Critical attention is also given to the many forms in which literature enters the media and the public arena in contemporary society.
 The final examination takes the form of a Master´s thesis.

 Special features of this programme: